 The Calla Collection is (1) a fashion line, made up of high-end cotton coats and shirts from Thailand, and (2) a set of stories, each of which is paired with one of the designs in the collection.

-A portion of revenue (determined by YOU) goes towards funding a short film based on one of the stories.
+A portion of revenue will go towards funding a short film based on one of the stories.
 The rest goes to funding other artistic projects at Sightline Arts.

 For detailed info on how it works, please go here.

 The Calla Company strives to delight people with beautiful products while cross-funding art: all profits from our merchandise are put toward the funding of artists and art projects.
 But beyond simply bringing clothing and art together into one business model, the Calla Company also proposes a new way to think about how art and commerce intersect, and a new paradigm for how we might shift the ways in which we value tangible vs. intangible goods.

 This is our big, audacious thought experiment.
 And we want you to participate in it.